syncpoint/openvtpk/README.md

 OpenVTPK will

-* create a MBTiles container named after the data in the ```root.json``` file
+* create an MBTiles container named after the data in the ```root.json``` file
 * extract the vector tiles from the VTPK folder
 * extract the layer names
 * write the tiles to the MBTiles container
 * write metadata (including the layer names extracted previously) to the MBTiles container

-Depending on the size of your VTPK and the levels to extract running OpenVTPK will take a view minutes.
+Depending on the size of your VTPK and the levels to extract running OpenVTPK will take a few minutes.

 If you run OpenVTPK multiple times please make sure to remove the existing MBtiles file.